azarz/burito/README.md

-# airware-internship: BuRITo, Buzzard's Raster Inception Tool
+# BuRITo, Buzzard's Raster Inception Tool

 ## Vocabulary:
 For a given request to a raster:

 	Requested fps: to_produce (list)

 	Returned queue: produced (queue)